Best Bike Lock of 2023: Strong and Practical

 Just like u-locks, folding locks are best suited to mobile security.
 And they address two of the main problems with u-locks: their rigid shape and how difficult they can be to carry around on your bike.

-Because they're more flexible, you will find more places you can lock you bike up.
+Because they're more flexible, you will find more places you can lock your bike up.
 And because they're so compact when folded up, they are much easier to transport.
-They also compete well with u-locks in terms of weight.
+They also compete with u-locks in terms of weight (although they're usually just slightly heavier).

-However high security folding locks aren't as secure as high security u-locks.
-And they’re more expensive too.
-Plus, since only Abus, Seatylock and Trelock make decent quality folding locks, you’re choice is very limited!
+However, high security folding locks aren't as secure as high security u-locks.
+They’re more expensive too.
+Plus, since only Abus, Seatylock, Trelock and Kryptonite make decent quality folding locks, your choice is very limited!

 But if you have specific needs that u-locks don’t meet, then consider a folding lock before a chain lock.